johnjones4/BackupTool/Readme.md

 ## Installation

 Create a file named `.backuptool.json` in your home directory.
-The contents of the file should contain the following:
+The contents of the file should be the following:

 ```
 {